taubenangriff/EyuunApp/README.md

 ### Services
 - WorldManager: create entities and manipulate their component structure
-- AssetLoader: access the static asset library and create entity instances
+- GameObjectService: Access static asset data, get asset instances via their objectId and create new Asset Instances.
+- LoadDataService: Service that reloads asset data.
 - TextService: access the text library
 - CharacterService: access and change the current character